JUNE 2022: The MPNP Program is active with modifications. Please read carefully

 What is expected of the exploratory visit in Manitoba?

-During the exploratory visit, the provincial government expects the applicant to:
+During the exploratory visit, applicants are expected to:

-Explore opportunities in your field of work and meet potential employers as well as agencies that provide employment services.
+● Explore opportunities in their field of work and meet with potential employers as well as agencies that provide employment services.

-Visit supermarkets, stores, and other places to find out the cost of living.
+● Visit supermarkets, shops, and other places to find out the cost of living.

-The interview takes place towards the end of the exploratory visit.
-During this interview, the applicant must present the documentation, explain everything that was done during his exploratory visit and about the plans to settle in Manitoba, including:
+The interview is conducted towards the end of the exploratory visit.
+During this interview, the applicant must provide all the documentation, explain everything done during their exploratory visit and about the plans to settle in Manitoba, including:

-Neighbourhood where you plan to live or neighbourhoods that you would like.
+● Neighbourhood where you plan to live or neighbourhoods you would like.

-Services you have found out about (employment services, services for newly arrived immigrants, etc.).
+● Services you have inquired about (employment services, services for newcomers, etc.).

-Occupations or jobs where you intend to develop (applicant and spouse)
+● Occupations or jobs where you intend to apply (applicant and spouse)

-Contacts of professionals with whom they have met or contacted (business cards, copies of emails, etc.)
+● Contacts of professionals with whom you have met or contacted (personal cards, copies of emails, etc.)

-Because he considers that he would be a potential candidate for the MPNP.
+● Reasons that make you a potential candidate for the MPNP.